Port of Jacksonville: Dames Point

 The newest marine facility at Jaxport is the nearly 600 acre Dames Point Marine Terminal.
-Situated one mile (1.6 km) upstream from Blount Island on the main shipping channel, Dames Point presently has only one tenant: the 158 acre TraPac Container Terminal used by Mitsui O.S.K.
+Situated one mile (1.6 km) upstream from Blount Island on the main shipping channel and just west of the Dames Point Bridge, this terminal presently has only one tenant: the 158 acre TraPac Container Terminal used by Mitsui O.S.K.
 Lines.
 Space is available to store bulk aggregate material.
 Hanjin Shipping has reserved 90 acre for their container terminal, which is projected to open during 2013.

 The Jaxport "temporary" cruise facility is located at the northwest corner of Dames Point.
 There is a plan to remove this structure and construct a permanent facility elsewhere when economic conditions improve.

 Cruises

 A "temporary" Jaxport Cruise Terminal was constructed in six months during 2003 near the Dames Point Bridge.
 The cruise facility contains 63000 sqft; the baggage handling area is 28000 sqft; and a passenger embarkation section has 15000 sqft.
 Vehicle access to the site is via Hecksher Drive and there is paved parking for over 800 cars.

 Celebrity Cruises began regular service from Jacksonville on October 27, 2003 on the MV Zenith.
 Celebrity discontinued their service from Jacksonville when the Zenith was retired from their fleet in 2007.

 The ship Carnival Miracle was christened at the Port of Jacksonville on February 27, 2004, beginning Jacksonville service by Carnival Cruise Lines.
 The Carnival Miracle was replaced by Carnival Cruise Lines' Jubilee, which sailed between Jaxport and The Bahamas from May 2004 through August 2004.
 Carnival established year-round cruise service from Jacksonville aboard the Celebration on October 12, 2004.
 The Celebration continued to sail between Jaxport and The Bahamas through April 2008.
 After a four-month hiatus in service, Carnival restarted Jacksonville-Bahamas cruise service aboard the Carnival Fascination, which provided service from Jacksonville until April 2016, being replaced with Carnival Elation.
 As of 2019, cruises from Jacksonville visit the Bahamas and Eastern Caribbean onboard the Carnival Ecstasy.

 During the COVID-19 pandemic all cruises were suspended.
-The first cruise post-pandemic was the American Queen Voyages ship, Ocean Voyager which departed February 21, 2022 for a 12-day cruise to destinations along the Atlantic coast.
+The first post-pandemic cruise was the American Queen Voyages ship, Ocean Voyager which departed February 21, 2022 for a 12-day cruise to destinations along the Atlantic coast.
 The Carnival Spirit departed on March 7, 2022 for a 5-day Bahamas trip.

-Five cruise ships (including the Carnival Miracle) were chartered to serve as floating hotels during the week preceding Super Bowl XXXIX in February 2005.
-Four of the vessels docked at Jaxport terminals, and they provided over 3,500 rooms plus restaurants and night clubs for fans.